 In addition to running my own practice I am also an Associate with Olivier Mythodrama which uses the power of drama and the timeless stories of Shakespeare for transformative leadership training.
-I am also accredited to provide counselling with the charity PTSD Resolution, which provides free treatment to veterans and their families for mental health problems associated with military trauma.
-I am a qualified course leader on the acclaimed Just What We Need programme for parents, and I am a volunteer counsellor with Ignite a charity which supports young people to achieve their potential.
+I am also accredited to provide counselling with the charity PTSD Resolution, which provides free treatment to veterans and their families for mental health problems associated with military trauma and I am a qualified course leader on the acclaimed Just What We Need programme for parents.

 When I am not working I sing in a local choir, write, act and direct for a community theatre group and spend as much time as possible nurturing my garden or getting out for a walk in nature.
 I am a lifelong learner and am working towards my Permaculture Design Diploma to be able to assist people in meeting at least part of their nutritional needs through the creation of small-scale food gardens.